Code-Institute-Submissions/physics-code/README.md

     $("#brake_button").attr("disabled", true);

 Screen size negatively affected the display of MathJax equations, especially the final equation on the [help](https://pauld0051.github.io/physics-code/help.html) page which subsequently is also the largest equation.
 The only available fix for this that worked was to give the entire card where the equation was displayed a "no-display" class for small screens but instead display the equation presented with more line breaks added.
 This was all done using Bootstrap display functions.

+It should also be noted that some of the MathML lengths are to be deprecated, however, this is part of the MathJax library and not directly affecting Physics Code displays.
+The warning in the console is as follows:

+    - " “veryverythinmathspace”, “verythinmathspace”, “thinmathspace”, “mediummathspace”, “thickmathspace”, “verythickmathspace” and “veryverythickmathspace” are deprecated values for MathML lengths and will be removed at a future date."

 Occasionally maps may not display all sectors.
 It is not yet understood what causes some sectors in maps not displaying, however, the rarity of the situation is not causing concern.
 The most likely explanation is to do with browser loading capabilities.